-- Review the reporting system for access and ease of use. - Check staff's trust of and familiarity with the reporting system, and whether they know what should be reported. - Review how data protection and confidentiality is achieved. - Evidence of feedback to reporter, the organisation, and third parties. - Assess volume and quality of reports, including whether personnel are reporting their own errors and mistakes. - Review report closure rates. - Check whether contracted organisations and customers are able to make reports. - Review how reports in the system are analysed. - Confirm that responsibilities with regard to occurrence analysis, storage, and follow-up are clearly defined. - Check that relevant staff are aware of which occurrences should be mandatory.
+- Review the reporting system for access and ease of use. - Check staff's trust of and familiarity with the reporting system, and whether they know what should be reported. - Review how data protection and confidentiality is achieved. - Evidence of feedback to reporter, the organisation, and third parties. - Assess volume and quality of reports, including whether personnel are reporting their own errors and mistakes. - · Review report closure rates. - Check whether contracted organisations and customers are able to make reports. - Review how reports in the system are analysed. - Confirm that responsibilities with regard to occurrence analysis, storage, and follow-up are clearly defined. - Check that relevant staff are aware of which occurrences should be mandatory. - Assess how senior management engage with the outputs of the reporting system.